 The police action against the Father is the first sign of the end times for the Project at Eden's Gate.
 He is their Noah, building bunkers to ride out the apocalypse.
 But instead of animals, the cult is collecting people, whether they want to go or not.
 The members of the cult believe that once the world ends, all those folks will thank them for their forethought and insight.
 And that's where the game starts.

 Once Ubisoft had the 'who', what was next was the 'how'.
 How does a cult take over an entire city in the United States?
 Wouldn't local, state, and federal agencies come down upon them like a hammer?
 Certainly, even in a remote town or country, a cult takeover would be noticed and dealt with.

 "How does a cult take control over an environment?
 How does it work?
 When you start thinking about the believability of it, would it be believable that they could take over an entire place?"
 Hay asks.
 Ubisoft's concept was actually rather simple.
 Hay outlines how easy it is for a large group to take over local infrastructure and set up shop.

 "Imagine you have a farm and all of a sudden you see that your neighbor puts up a For Sale sign.
 The For Sale sign gets taken down and then 700 people move in next door.
 It instantly puts your property value in the toilet.
 When it goes down and nobody's buying but those 700 people, you sell to them.
 And they spread like a cancer," says Hay.

-The cult then slowly works its way in the local co-op, the town council.
-They insinuate their members into the local police or the local hospital.
+The cult then slowly works its way into the local co-op, the town council.
+They insinuate their members into the local police or hospital.
 Eventually, even if a citizen isn't a member of the cult, they work closely with members of the cult.
 Either they get along, or they move away, and the entire town is under cult control in short order.
-This is what happens in Hope County and the Far Cry 5 team learned that this is what happens in real life as well.
+This is what happens in Hope County and the Far Cry 5 team learned that this is what happens in real-life as well.

 Ubisoft needed an expert, so they reached out to one.
 Enter Rick Ross.